gbmhunter/blog/content/electronics/circuit-design/electrical-noise/_index.md

 The _colour of noise_ refers to the shape of the power spectrum with respect to the frequency.

-* **White noise**: White noise is the simplest form of noise, and has a flat frequency spectrum when plotted as a linear function of frequency (it has a spectral power density proportional to `\(1\)`).
-White noise got it's name from _white light_, which was assumed to have a flat power density spectrum across the visible range (the catch here is that, well, it actually doesn't).
+* **White noise**: White noise is the simplest form of noise, and has a flat power spectral density when plotted against frequency (it has a spectral power density proportional to `\(1\)`).
 * **Pink noise**: _Pink noise_ has a spectral power density proportional to `\(\frac{1}{f}\)`.
 * **Red noise**: _Red noise_ has a spectral power density proportional to `\(\frac{1}{f^2}\)`.
 Also called _Brownian noise_.

 If you don't have access to equipment that can perform a spectrum/frequency analysis on measured voltages or currents, you can roughly identify the "colour" of the noise sources by recognizing the "shape" of the noise in the time domain on a simple oscilloscope.
 The following sections contain examples of what each colour of noise looks like in both the time and frequency domain.

 ### White Noise

+White noise has a flat power spectral density when plotted against frequency.
+White noise got it's name from _white light_, which was assumed to have a flat power density spectrum across the visible range (the catch here is that, well, it actually doesn't).
+White noise can be specified by a single constant noise power spectral density value.

 The following graph shows what Gaussian white noise looks like in the time domain: